Holden Barina

-The Holden Barina is a subcompact automobile sold between 1985 and 2018 by Holden in Australasia.
+The Holden Barina is a subcompact automobile sold between 1985 and 2018 by Holden in Oceania.
 Each of the six generations have been badge-engineered versions of various General Motors vehicles, namely Suzuki Cultus, Opel Corsa, and Daewoo Kalos.
 Barina is an Australian aboriginal word meaning "summit".

 First generation (MB, ML; 1985–1988)

 The first generation MB Barina was launched on 12 February 1985 as a badge-engineered Suzuki Cultus as a five-door hatchback.
 In the first year of production a "Roadrunner Pack" special model was offered complete with decals showing the Warner Bros. cartoon character.
 A high-profile marketing campaign featured the slogan Beep beep Barina, a catchphrase that remains in the consciousness of many Australians in the present.
 The facelifted ML series was released in September 1986, this included a coil sprung rear end replacing the leaf springs of the MB, a revised dashboard, headlights, tailgate and lights, and front grille.

 In the Used Car Safety Ratings undertaken by the Monash University Accident Research Centre, published in 2008, found that the first generation Barina provides a "significantly worse than average" level of occupant safety protection in the event of an accident.

 In New Zealand, the Barina (also sold as the "Suzuki Swift") was assembled by GMNZ from 1985 until 1989.
 At least for the ML series, a three-door version was also offered in NZ.
 From 1986 to 1989, a Holden Barina GTi model was also sold, being a rebadged Suzuki Swift GTi (see Suzuki Cultus).
 This vehicle used the G13B engine.
 General Motors sold this car in other markets as well.
 In the United States, it was badged as the Chevrolet Sprint.